Correct storage for FluidFM probes

 Store in humid air:

 For spotting in air, the probe is typically filled with glycerol or another liquid which does not evaporate quickly.
-This allows you to store the probe in a highly humid environment: place the probe back in the original blister and enclose it in a hermetic container together with a humidified kimwipe.
+In this case, the probe can be stored in a highly humid environment: place the probe back in the original blister and enclose it in a hermetic container together with a humidified Kimwipe.
+The following video illustrated this protocol: